The 20 Best Melanoma Doctors Near Me in Oregon, US

 English

-Walter Urba is an Oncologist in Portland, Oregon.
+Walter Urba is an Oncologist practicing medicine in Portland, Oregon.
 Dr. Urba is rated as a Distinguished provider by MediFind in the treatment of Melanoma.
-His top areas of expertise are Melanoma, Head and Neck Squamous Cell Carcinoma (HNSCC), Breast Cancer, and Non-Small Cell Lung Cancer (NSCLC).
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Melanoma, Head and Neck Squamous Cell Carcinoma (HNSCC), Breast Cancer, and Non-Small Cell Lung Cancer (NSCLC).

 Languages Spoken: